ds4g15/TAM_ORCA2/README.md

 - 20191004U: Introduction of TVD scheme to tangent-linear and reversed fields to adjoint
 - 20191004V: Option to output scalar time series of CF applied to trajectory
 - 20191004W: Option to include EIV
+- 20191013A: Switch and parameters to only write and read trajectory in a lat/lon defined region.
+If a CPU has no points in this region, it doesn't write trajectory tiles, except on the first time-step of the run.
+When reading, this CPU simply reads the first time step repeatedly.
+Any passive tracer concentration outside of this region is set to 0 to prevent instabilities.
+Dramatically reduces storage space required to run the trajectory for localised passive tracer studies.

 ## References
 Fiadeiro, M.E. and Veronis, G., 1977.
 On weighted-mean schemes for the finite-difference approximation to the advection-diffusion equation.
 Tellus, 29(6), pp.512-522.